Bounded-Choice Statements for User Interaction in Imperative and Object-Oriented Programming: Conclusion

 \section{Conclusion}

-In this paper, we have considered an extension to a core Java with a bounded-choice statement.
-This extension allows $\uch(G_1,\ldots,G_n)$ where each $G_i$ is a statement.
-This statement makes it possible for the core Java to model decision steps from the user.
+In this paper, we have extended core C by adding a bounded-choice statement.
+This extension allows $\uch(G_1,\ldots,G_n)$, where each $G_i$ is a statement.
+This statement makes it possible for the core C to model decision steps from the user.

+The $\uch(G_1,\ldots,G_n)$ construct allows only a simple form of user input, \ie, natural numbers.
+A more flexible form of user input can be obtained using a parameterized $\uch$ statement of the form $\uch(c_1:G_1,\ldots,c_n:G_n)$, where $c_1,\ldots,c_n$ are (pairwise disjoint) strings.
+The semantics is that if some string $c_i$ is typed, then $G_i$ will be executed.
+Thus, the latter allows the user to type more symbolic names rather than just numbers.
+We plan to investigate this possibility in the future.

-Although we focus on the keyboard input, it is straightforward to extend our idea to the mouse input which plays a central role in smartphone applications.
+Although we focused on the keyboard input, it is straightforward to extend our idea to the mouse input, which plays a central role in smartphone applications.
 For example, the statement $mchoose(button_1:G_1,\ldots, button_n:G_n)$ where each button is a graphic component located at some area can be adopted.
 The idea is that if $button_i$ is clicked, then $G_i$ will be executed.
-It can be easily seen that this statement will greatly simplify the smartphone programming.
+It can be easily seen that this statement will greatly simplify smartphone programming.

 We plan to compare our construct to another popular approach: the monad construct in functional languages.
-We also plan to connect our execution model to Japaridze's beautiful Computability Logic \cite{Jap03,Jap08} which has many interesting applications (for example, see \cite{KHP13}) in information technology.
+We also plan to connect our execution model to Japaridze's elegant Computability Logic \cite{Jap03,Jap08}, which has many interesting applications (for example, see \cite{KHP13}) in information technology.